 - Paint identification marks of specified colors on logs to identify grades or species, using spray cans, or call out grades to log markers.

-Log Graders and Scalers with little to no experience tend to make between $23940 and $28990 while the more experienced ones make over $44690 per year.
+Log Graders and Scalers with little to no experience tend to make between $24610 and $29760 while the more experienced ones can earn over $46930 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Log Grader and Scaler is to move to a higher paying state like WA.
-Right now, the highest paying states for Log Graders and Scalers are WA, OR, NY, ID and OK.
+One of the easiest ways to increase your salary as a Log Grader and Scaler is to move to a higher paying state like WA.
+Right now, the highest paying states for Log Graders and Scalers are WA, WI, IN, MS and OR.

-3 other factors that can increase your salary as A Log Grader and Scaler is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Log Grader and Scaler is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Log Graders and Scalers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Log Graders and Scalers what degree they had when they got the job and most of them said they had a High School Diploma followed by a College Certificate.

 Pros and Cons